Overview

 Cross Trades

-LCM, at times, will effect a cross transaction for an advisory client, provided that we believe
+LCM, at times, will affect a cross transaction for an advisory client, provided that we believe

 the transaction is consistent with its fiduciary duty to the client.
 Additionally, LCM will only